 There are a number of ways to classify a patient’s lung cancer.
 For example, types of lung cancer are classified by the type of cell involved with the cancer.
-Lung cancer stages, which are numerically ranked, are used to specify the size of a tumor as well as the degree to which the cancer has spread in the body.
+Lung cancer stages, which are numerically ranked, are used to specify the size of a tumor as well as the degree to which cancer has spread in the body.
 Treatment strategies will depend heavily on a patient’s type and stage of cancer.

 The two main types of lung cancer identified by oncologists include:

-- Small-cell lung cancer – This type only accounts for 10 to 15 percent of diagnosed lung cancers.
+This type only accounts for 10 to 15 percent of diagnosed lung cancers.
 It can be further classified as small cell carcinoma, which makes up the majority of this type of cancer, or combined small cell carcinoma, which is less common and can contain non-small cell cancer cells.
 This type of lung cancer tends to be faster growing than non-small cell lung cancer, presenting additional treatment challenges.

-Tampa General Hospital provides outstanding treatment to patients who have been diagnosed with any type or stage of lung cancer.
-TGH clinicians takes a team approach to cancer care and uses the most advanced technologies and techniques in an effort to provide our patients with successful treatment outcomes.
+The pulmonary and lung cancer program at Tampa General Hospital’s Cancer Institute provides outstanding treatment to patients who have been diagnosed with any type or stage of lung cancer.
+TGH clinicians take a team approach to cancer care and use the most advanced technologies and techniques in an effort to provide our patients with successful treatment outcomes.
 Treatments for specific types of lung cancer can vary from patient to patient, and the team at TGH will form a specialized plan tailored to a patient’s individual needs and lung cancer symptoms.